ParthKolekar/chrono-holidays/README.md

 chrono.parseDate("robert's birthday", new Date(2018,1,1)).toDateString()
 // returns 'Mon Nov 05 2018'
 ```

+## Why not merge into chrono?
+I don't want people to have to install holidays if they don't care.
+I expect the JSON
+files will end up getting fairly large.
+This doesn't duplicate chrono though, just
+includes it and uses its excellent custom parser support.

 ## Contributing
 Commit `yarn.lock`, not `package-lock.json`.
 Add holidays.
 Fix bugs.
 As long as it passes